codeface-io/SwiftObserver/README.md

 ### Filter

-When you only want to filter- and not actually transform updates, map the `Observable` with a filter:
+When you only want to filter- and not actually transform updates, use `Observable.filter(_:)`:

 ~~~swift
 let text = Var<String>().new().filter { ($0?.count ??
 0) > 4 }